Neil R. Jones

 Neil Ronald Jones (May 29, 1909 – February 15, 1988) was an American writer who worked for the state of New York.
-Not prolific, and little remembered today, Jones was ground-breaking in science fiction.
-His first story, "The Death's Head Meteor", was published in Air Wonder Stories in 1930, possibly recording the first use of "astronaut" in fiction.
+His first story, "The Death's Head Meteor," was published in Air Wonder Stories in 1930, possibly recording the first use of "astronaut" in fiction.
 He also pioneered cyborg and robotic characters, and is credited with inspiring the modern idea of cryonics.
 Most of his stories fit into a "future history" like that of Robert A. Heinlein or Cordwainer Smith, well before either of them used this convention in their fiction.

 Professor Jameson stories

-Rating not even a cover mention, the first installment of Jones' most popular creation, "The Jameson Satellite", appeared in the July 1931 issue of Amazing Stories.
+The first installment of Jones' most popular creation, "The Jameson Satellite," appeared in the July 1931 issue of Amazing Stories.
 The hero was Professor Jameson, the last Earthman, who became immortal through the science of the Zoromes.
 Jameson was obsessed with the idea of perfectly preserving his body after death and succeeded by having it launched into space in a small capsule.
 Jameson's body survived for 40,000,000 years, where it was found orbiting a dead planet Earth by a passing Zorome exploration ship.
 The Zoromes, or machine men as they sometimes called themselves, were cyborgs.
 They came from a race of biological beings who had achieved immortality by transferring their brains to machine bodies.
 They occasionally assisted members of other races with this transition (e.g. the Tri-Peds and the Mumes), allowing others to become Zoromes and join them on their expeditions, which sometimes lasted hundreds of years.
 So, much like the Borg of the Star Trek series, a Zorome crew could be made up of assimilated members of many different biological species.
 The Zoromes discovered that Jameson's body had been so well preserved that they were able to repair his brain, incorporate it into a Zorome machine body and restart it.
 The professor joined their crew and, over the course of the series, participated in many adventures, even visiting Zor, the Zorome homeworld, where he met biological Zoromes.
 The professor eventually rose to command his own crew of machine men on a new Zorome exploration ship.
 "The Jameson Satellite" proved so popular with readers that later installments in Amazing Stories got not only cover mentions but the cover artwork.
 The series eventually became some of the most popular and well-known of the 1930s pulps.